Troubleshooting

 Use of Characters { } in JavaScript

-Characters { and } are used for writing Latte tags.
-Everything (except space and quotation mark) following the { character is considered a tag.
-If you need to print character { (often in JavaScript), you can put a space (or other empty character) right after {.
-By this you avoid interpreting it as a tag.
+The characters { and } are used for writing Latte tags.
+Anything following the { character (except space and quotation mark) is considered a tag.
+If you need to print the character { directly (often in JavaScript), you can put a space (or another whitespace character) right after {.
+This prevents it from being interpreted as a tag.

-If it's necessary to print these characters in a situation where they would be interpreted as a tag you can use specials tags to print out these characters – {l} for { and {r} for }.
+If it's necessary to print these characters in a situation where the text would be interpreted as a tag, you can use special tags to output these characters – {l} for { and {r} for }.

 Notice Presenter::getContext() is deprecated

-Nette is by far the first PHP framework that switched to dependency injection and led programmers to use it consistently, starting from the presenters.
-If a presenter needs a dependency, it will ask for it.
-In contrast, the way we pass the entire DI container to a class and it pulls the dependencies from it directly is considered an antipattern (it's called a service locator).
-This way was used in Nette 0.x before the advent of dependency injection, and its relic is the method Presenter::getContext(), long ago marked as deprecated.
+Nette was by far the first PHP framework to switch to dependency injection and guided programmers to use it consistently, starting right from the presenters.
+If a presenter needs a dependency, it asks for it.
+Conversely, passing the entire DI container to a class and having it pull dependencies directly is considered an antipattern (known as the service locator pattern).
+This approach was used in Nette 0.x before the advent of dependency injection, and the method Presenter::getContext(), long marked as deprecated, is a remnant of that era.

-If you port a very old Nette application, you may find that it still uses this method.
-So since version 3.1 of nette/application you will encounter the warning Nette\Application\UI\Presenter::getContext() is deprecated, use dependency injection, since version 4.0 you will encounter the error that the method does not exist.
+If you are porting a very old Nette application, you might find that it still uses this method.
+Since nette/application version 3.1, you will encounter the warning Nette\Application\UI\Presenter::getContext() is deprecated, use dependency injection, and since version 4.0, an error stating the method does not exist.

-The clean solution, of course, is to redesign the application to pass dependencies using dependency injection.
-As a workaround, you can add your own getContext() method to your base presenter and bypass the message:
+The clean solution, of course, is to refactor the application to pass dependencies using dependency injection.
+As a workaround, you can add your own getContext() method to your base presenter to bypass the message:

 {